defold/doc/docs/en/manuals/workflow.md

 *.ogg binary
 ```

-See the Git documentation on ".gitattributes" at http://git-scm.com/docs/gitattributes for details.
+See the Git documentation on *.gitattributes* at http://git-scm.com/docs/gitattributes for details.